The Biggest Bluff

 The Biggest Bluff is a book written by Maria Konnikova published by Penguin Press in 2020.
 Maria is a psychologist, television producer and a Russian-American writer.
-In this book she explained about her poker journey of being a complete novice to poker champ after hiring few world best poker trainer.
-She explained that poker helps to improve psychology.
+In this book, Konnikova describes her poker journey from complete novice to poker champ after hiring some of the worlds greatest players (including Erik Seidel) to coach her.
+In addition to her newfound prowess in poker, Konnikova describes how learning the game helped her with her everyday life, illuminating the fine difference between skill and luck.